replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 - NAMESPACE with the name of the namespace.
 - APP_NAME with the name of the application.

-#### From the Host Operating System
+### Generate Host Support Bundles

 For Kubernetes installer provisioned clusters (embedded clusters), you can generate a host support bundle.
-Use this method when a cluster is down, when the application is not installed, when the admin console is not working, or to debug a host-specific problem.
+Use this method when:

+- A cluster is down
+- The application is not installed
+- The admin console is not working
+- To debug a host-specific problem

 Your vendor typically provides you with a host support bundle YAML file that you run with a command to generate the host support bundle.
 You can also create a host support bundle YAML file to debug host performance and host configuration problems even when the cluster is running.
 For more information about creating your own host support bundle YAML file, see [All Host Collectors and Analyzers](https://troubleshoot.sh/docs/host-collect-analyze/all/) in the Troubleshoot documentation.